hashkat/hashkat/docs/directory.md

 ## tests

+Contains several basic tests used in the development of #k@.
+Its subdirectory *referencefiles* contains the various input files that are tested when running *tests.sh*.

 ## tests.sh

+Script that runs *verify.py* on every single reference network simulation in *tests/referencefiles/*.
+Used in the development of #k@ to confirm if any changes made to the source code did or did not affect impact the output of a netowkr simulation.

 ## tutorials

 Contains a directory corresponding to almost every tutorial found in the #k@ documentation.
 Each tutorial directory contains an INFILE.yaml file that will be created during its respective tutorial.

+## verify.py

+Script run in *tests.sh* to compare the data of output files in a network simulation to what is expected.
+If there is discrepancy between an output file and its reference, the file name is printed to the screen.
+Used in the development of #k@ to confirm if any changes made to the source code did or did not affect impact the output of a netowkr simulation.

 ## yaml